 I would like to point out that often System I and System II Cognitions can in fact be complimentary but they become that way over time with long term training.
 This will not happen simply by training in a course for a day or even a week which makes bypassing System II Cognition all the more important.
 So let's look at how this program does exactly that.

-The first way and probably the most prevalent is Sequential Learning.
+The first way is referred to as Sequential Learning.
 This is the act of stringing several tasks together in a sequence that can help reduce reaction and selection time.
 I found found this to be paramount to learning especially in remembering tactics and being able to recall them quickly.
 I explain it to my classes this way.
 Let's say I'm teaching someone how to play guitar.
 Generally you would start with rhythm and teach some basic chords.
 G,C, and D are pretty basic.
 If I taught someone those 3 chords and that's all well big deal.
 Just like if all I taught someone was a tactic.
 What tends to happen is they can't do anything with the chords and no one wants to just hear chords so they fall into disuse and will have to be memorized again.
 Just like tactics.
 However if I taught them a song with those 3 chords they are more likely to remember them because now they can actually do something with them that is relevant to them.
 It means something now there is weight to it.
 Remember when you were a kid and your parents told you to do something and you asked them why and they said," Because I said so?"
 It wasn't very satisfying was it?
+There is another reason that sequential learning is important.
+Let's say you go to a class and learn a choke defense.
+It may be the best choke defense you've every seen.
+So you learn that technique and move on the the next one in your class which could be something different.
+The reality is even if you use that choke defense in an altercation once you escape the choke the fight isn't over and now you still have to wing it because there is no map or pathway on where to go next.
+It isn't connected to anything.
+In sequential learning you can string techniques together until the altercation comes to it's natural end.
+In this case, the bad guy in handcuffs.
+Just doing a bunch of random techniques regardless of how great they may be is also why you can't remember half of them by the end of you class and your students have difficulty as well.
+This is something we cover in great detail in the S.T.A.R.
+Method

 For our purposes let's go back to those takedowns.
-The idea of judging which takedown to use based on head up or down would be Conceptual Learning, but the actual practice of reading the visual trigger of the head being up or down is Implicit Memory.
-This is how they work together.
+Judging which takedown to use based on head up or down would be recalling procedural memory.
 Further more in our programs the self defense positions we find ourselves in are also reference points for which these visual triggers are used.
 Because of this when an officer ends up in a position it will be close enough to a position they've already done that they can still use it as a reference for escape.
 In other words what I'm actually saying is that our learning model is so strong by taking our courses clients will be able to escape positions we don't even cover.
 This is the difference between learning and memorizing.
 This is what you need.
 This is Adaptive Response and every one of our programs uses it.

 I hope this has shed some light on what we do and if you have any questions feel free to send me an email using the Contact US link at the top o the page anytime.
 We are here to make a positive difference.
 Thank you